Little Moreton Hall

-Little Moreton Hall, also known as Old Moreton Hall, (Note: The house was known as Old Moreton Hall during the period when it was rented out to tenant farmers, from the late 1670s onwards.) is a moated half-timbered manor house 4.5 mi south-west of Congleton in Cheshire, England.
-The earliest parts of the house were built for the prosperous Cheshire landowner William Moreton in about 1504–08 and the remainder was constructed in stages by successive generations of the family until about 1610.
-The building is highly irregular, with three asymmetrical ranges forming a small, rectangular cobbled courtyard.
+Little Moreton Hall, also known as Old Moreton Hall, (Note: The house was known as Old Moreton Hall during the period when it was rented out to tenant farmers, from the late 1670s onwards.) is a manor house 4.5 mi south-west of Congleton in Cheshire, England.
+The earliest parts of the house were built for the prosperous Cheshire landowner William Moreton in about 1504–1508 and the remainder was constructed in stages by successive generations of the family until about 1610.
+The half-timbered building is highly irregular, with three asymmetrical ranges forming a small, rectangular cobbled courtyard.
 A National Trust guidebook describes Little Moreton Hall as being "lifted straight from a fairy story, a gingerbread house."
 The house's top-heavy appearance, "like a stranded Noah's Ark", is due to the Long Gallery that runs the length of the south range's upper floor.

 The house remained in the possession of the Moreton family for almost 450 years, until ownership was transferred to the National Trust in 1938.
 Little Moreton Hall and its sandstone bridge across the moat are recorded in the National Heritage List for England as a designated Grade I listed building; the ground on which Little Moreton Hall stands is protected as a Scheduled Monument.
 (Note: Little Moreton Hall is built on the site of a much earlier medieval building; the remains of which are believed to have survived in the ground under the present house.)
 The house has been fully restored and is open to the public from April to December each year.

 At its greatest extent, in the mid-16th century, the Little Moreton Hall estate occupied an area of 1360 acre; it contained a cornmill, orchards, gardens and an iron bloomery with water-powered hammers.
 The gardens lay abandoned until their 20th-century re-creation.
 As there were no surviving records of the layout of the original knot garden, it was replanted according to a pattern published in the 17th century.